jlevy/og-equity-compensation/README.md

     - Hires #15 through #19: up to **0.3%–0.7%**
     - Hires #21 through #27: up to **0.25%–0.6%**
     - Hires #28 through #34: up to **0.25%–0.5%**
-- Keep in mind AngelList information is heavily biased toward early-stage Silicon Valley startups, not companies as a whole across the country.
+- Keep in mind much of the above information is heavily biased toward early-stage Silicon Valley tech startups, not companies as a whole across the country.

 ### Negotiation tips